ridewithgps/developers/sync.md

 The `x-rwgps-api-key` header is included to let you identify the API client responsible for the request in case you handle multiple API clients from the same system.

 Every webhook request includes a `x-rwgps-signature` header whose value is a HMAC-SHA256 signature of the raw request body, using your OAuth secret as the signing key.
-This allows you to validate that the request originated from Ride With GPS, by checking the validity of the signature before processing.
+This allows you to validate that the request originated from Ride with GPS, by checking the validity of the signature before processing.

 ```python
 # Python example